 To be successful you will need

-- High quality written and oral communication skills achieved through high-level reporting, publication, and presentation.
+- Evidence of high quality written and oral communication skills achieved through high-level reporting, publication, and presentation.

-- Ability to work effectively as part of a multi-disciplinary research team.
+- Evidence ability to work effectively as part of a multi-disciplinary, research team

 - Motivation and self-discipline to conduct independent research.

-- A proven track record of science innovation and creativity with the ability and willingness to incorporate novel ideas and approaches into scientific investigation.
+- A record of science innovation and creativity with the ability and willingness to incorporate novel ideas and approaches into scientific investigation.

 For details about who to contact and for more information please view the Position Description

 We’re working hard to recruit diverse people and ensure all our people feel supported to do their best work and empowered to let their ideas flourish.

 Flexible Working Arrangements